damiencorpataux/rrdli/README.md

 --

+We're looking at a modular glue script, packaged - rather than an integrated monitoring tool

-The purpose is not to create a do-it-all software, <br>
+The purpose is not to create a do-it-all magic buttons software, <br>
 it is to create small and meaningful software <br>
 that eases the road along the miles.